 The plant sometimes grows in moist soils, sometimes wet, and along streams and rivers, so you’ll find it adaptable to a number of places in your garden.
 If you’re fortunate enough to have these plants in your landscape, keep an eye on their growth and let this be your guide.

 Several varieties of this plant grow in different areas, leading to a range of watering needs for shooting star.
 About 14 species grow in various areas of the U.S. There is even a type that grows in Siberia.
 The dark-throated types need well-drained alkaline soils and can take more sun than other types that grow in the eastern forests.

 If you’re just starting out, this plant will tolerate clay soil but grows best if it is first amended.
 Grow this specimen in a mostly shady area such as under trees or in a woodland garden area.
 Filtered sunlight through the branches along with moist soil preceding its late spring bloom ensures the best flowers on your shooting star.

 Grow shooting star with plants that have similar watering needs.
-For instance, plant in the Primula family and hosta are attractive companions.
+For instance, plants in the Primula family and hostas are attractive companions.

 When planting shooting star, either in spring or fall, keep the soil moist for about six weeks.
 Otherwise, foliage of these plants goes dormant following the bloom period.
 During this time of dormancy, watering a shooting star is not necessary.
 Use a layer of mulch to help keep the soil moist.